ikeronx/ikeronx/README.md

 I'm a Frontend Developer who builds quality responsive websites and rich interactive web applications that solve problems.

-I'm always striving to learn and develop new skills to be a better developer by indulging myself in project building, thus sharpening my problem-solving skills to apply in real-life situations for quick and optimized solutions.

 ### Skills

 HTML5, CSS3, SASS, Javascript ES6+, React, Git, Figma, Netlify, Markdown.